SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 * It takes the first and the last digit from the ASCII code of the letter and concatenates them into a string, which will represent the result.
 * At the beginning of the string, which represents the result, we will insert the symbol which matches the following condition:
   * ASCII code of the letter + the last digit of the ASCII code of the letter.
-* After that at the end of the string, which represents the result, you concatenate the character which matches the following condition:
+* After that, at the end of the string, which represents the result, you concatenate the character which matches the following condition:
   * ASCII code of the letter - the first digit of the ASCII code of the letter.
 * The function should return the encrypted string.